egor-tensin/cmake-common/docs/cmake.md

 You can then pass the path to it using the CMAKE_TOOLCHAIN_FILE parameter.

-If you use the Visual Studio generators, just use the -A parameter, like `-A Win32`.
+If you use the Visual Studio generators, just use the -A parameter: `-A Win32`.

 As a side note, if you want to cross-compile between x86 and x64 using GCC on Ubuntu, you need to install the gcc-multilib package.